Top 10 Man Pages Every Linux Sys Admin Should Read.

 Posted on

-In August 2018, I came across a question on Quora (A great question and answers website where questions are asked, answered, and edited by Internet users, either factually or in the form of opinions), that read:
+Came across an interesting question on Quora (A great question and answers website where questions are asked, answered, and edited by Quora's community, either factually or in the form of opinions).

 What are the top 10 man pages that most Linux administrators should read?